Panoramagebäude

 Greil belonged to the "Deutschen Volkspartei", a liberal and national-Great German party.
 What appears to us today as a contradiction, liberal and national, was a politically common and well-functioning pair of ideas in the 19th century.
 Pan-Germanism was not a political peculiarity of a radical right-wing minority, but rather a centrist trend, particularly in German-speaking cities of the Reich, which was important in varying forms through almost all parties until after the Second World War.
 Whoever issues the liberal Innsbrucker Nachrichten of the period around the turn of the century, you will find countless articles in which the common ground between the German Reich and the German-speaking countries was made the topic of the day.

-Greil was a skilful politician who operated within the predetermined power structures of his time.
-He knew how to skilfully manoeuvre around the traditional powers, the monarchy and the clergy, and how to come to terms with them.
-Under him, the city purchased land with foresight in the spirit of the merchant in order to make projects possible.
-Under Wilhelm Greil, Innsbruck expanded considerably.
+Under Greil's aegis and the general economic upturn, Innsbruck expanded at a rapid pace.
+In the style of a merchant, he purchased land with foresight in order to make projects possible.
 The politician Greil was able to rely on the civil servants and town planners Eduard Klingler, Jakob Albert and Theodor Prachensky for the major building projects of the time.
-In addition to the villas in Saggen, residential buildings were also built in the eastern part of the neighbourhood.
 Infrastructure projects such as the new town hall in Maria-Theresienstraße in 1897, the Hungerburg railway in 1906 and the Karwendelbahn were realised.
-Other projects included the renovation of the market square and the construction of the market hall.
+Other milestones included the renovation of the market square and the construction of the market hall.

-Greil was able to secure Innsbrucker Renaissance on patrons from the town's middle classes.
+The mayor and municipal council were able to Innsbrucker Renaissance In addition to the growing economic power in the pre-war period, the church could also rely on patrons from the middle classes.
+While technical innovations and infrastructure were the responsibility of the liberals, the care of the poorest remained with clerically-minded forces, although no longer with the church itself.
 Baron Johann von Sieberer donated the old people's asylum and the orphanage in Saggen.
 Leonhard Lang donated the building, previously used as a hotel, to which the town hall moved from the old town in 1897, in return for the town's promise to build a home for apprentices.

-In his last years in office, Greil accompanied Innsbruck through the transition from the Habsburg Monarchy to the Republic, a period characterised above all by hunger, misery, scarcity of resources and insecurity.
+In contrast to the booming pre-war era, the period after 1914 was characterised by crisis management.
+In his final years in office, Greil accompanied Innsbruck through the transition from the Habsburg Monarchy to the Republic, a period characterised above all by hunger, misery, scarcity of resources and insecurity.
 He was 68 years old when Italian troops occupied the city after the First World War and Tyrol was divided at the Brenner Pass, which was particularly bitter for him as a representative of German nationalism.

 In 1928, former mayor Greil died as an honorary citizen of the city of Innsbruck at the age of 78.
 Wilhelm-Greil-Straße was named after him during his lifetime.